QuiLL: An LLM-Based Vulnerability Assessment Framework for the Wild: Experiment: Vulnerability Detection Using QuiLL

-The experiment is conducted in two settings: Zero-Shot (ZS) and Few-Shot with Retrieval-Augmented Generation (FS). \begin{itemize} \item In \textbf{ZS} setting, model is asked to identify whether the code is vulnerable or not?
-If vulnerable, then identify location and reason about vulnerability. \item In the \textbf{FS} setting, weuse Retrieval-Augmented Generation (RAG), where semantically similar examples from a curated vector data store comprising vulnerable-patch pairs.
-The examples are fetched dynamically while assessment on the basis of embedding similarity and incorporated into the prompt as context.
-This setting enables automated real-time knowledge augmentation, maintaining a real-world setting. \end{itemize}
+We conduct our experiment in two settings: \begin{itemize} \item \textbf{Zero-Shot (ZS):} This setting evaluates the intrinsic behavior of LLMs.
+Each model is asked to identify whether the code is vulnerable or not.
+If a vulnerability is detected, the model must identify its location and reason about it. \item In the \textbf{Few-Shot (FS):} In this setting, we employ knowledge augmentation via retrieval-augmented generation (RAG) to enhance LLMs reasoning capability. \end{itemize}

-The dataset includes 15 top-ranked CVEs from MITRE, each consisting of both a vulnerable and a patched version, for a total of 30 code snippets.
-For each snippet, we queried five LLMs (GPT-4, Gemini-1.5-Flash-002, Qwen2.5-Coder-14B, Meta-LLaMA-3-8B, and Phi-4) under both ZS and FS settings, with two independent queries per case to account for stochastic variation.
-This resulted in 240 runs per model (15 CVEs × 2 samples per CVE × 2 settings × 2 queries).
-This dual querying per sample helps in capturing variation in model behavior and get an insight that applying context will help the model in identifying vulnerability.
+The SecLLMHolmes real-world subset comprises 15 top-ranked CVEs from MITRE's database for both 2023 and 2024, each consisting of both a vulnerable and a patched version, totaling 30 code snippets.
+For each snippet, we query our five representative LLMs under both ZS and FS settings.
+We undertake two independent queries per case to account for stochastic variation.
+This results in 240 runs per model (15 CVEs × 2 samples per CVE × 2 settings × 2 queries).

+Conducting dual queries per sample helps capture behavioral variation and assess whether contextual augmentation improves the model’s ability to identify vulnerabilities.
+For instance, a model might fail to detect a buffer overflow in the ZS setting but successfully identify it in the FS setting when given a similar vulnerable–patch pair.

-\subsection{Results and Analysis}
+\section{Results and Analysis}

+This section systematically analyzes the performance of LLMs across multiple dimensions of vulnerability detection.
+We first examine overall predictive accuracy and reasoning reliability under ZS and FS settings to assess deployment readiness.
+Next, we investigate reasoning failures and their impact on prediction quality, followed by an analysis of overlap in detected vulnerabilities across models to understand generalization patterns.
+We then evaluate the effectiveness of different prompting strategies in improving reasoning consistency and accuracy.
+Finally, we assess the proposed scoring metric, which jointly captures prediction correctness and reasoning quality.
+We summarize below key insights from our results: